Mark Lowen: Life and career

 Lowen became BBC Athens correspondent in autumn 2011, replacing Malcolm Brabant, who had become seriously ill following a routine inoculation against yellow fever.
-He covered Greece's financial crisis before moving to Istanbul in 2014.
+He covered Greece's financial crisis in depth before moving to Istanbul in 2014.
 From there, he reported among other subjects on terror attacks, the attempted coup, the migrant crisis, the government of Recep Tayyip Erdoğan and the Syrian Civil War.
-In 2019, he became Rome correspondent for the BBC, covering Southern Europe.
+In 2019, he became Rome correspondent for the BBC, covering Southern Europe, reporting extensively on the COVID-19 Pandemic, the Vatican, and the rise of Giorgia Meloni.

 He was shortlisted for Young Journalist of the Year at the Royal Television Society awards, 2013.

-He is currently a presenter of OS on the BBC World Service.
+He presented OS on the BBC World Service and now presents on the BBC News Channel.
+In 2025, he was detained in Turkey and deported, after covering anti-government protests following the arrest of Ekrem Imamoglu, the Mayor of Istanbul.

 Family

 Lowen's mother is the British actress Eve Karpf and his grandmother was Natalia Karp, née Weissman (1911–2007), a Jewish refugee from the Nazis and Holocaust survivor, whose story he told in a BBC broadcast and online report.

 Lowen is married to Pedro Penim, a Portuguese actor and director of the D. Maria II National Theatre.
 In December 2022, Penim announced that he and Lowen had a daughter, born via surrogacy in Canada.
+Three years later, their son was born, carried by the same surrogate.